 Important COVID-19 advice for DPIPWE Volunteers

-Any volunteers who have concerns regarding their risk of exposure to COVID-19, are encouraged to discuss their personal circumstances with their medical practioner and develop an individual COVID-19 Action Plan.
+In accordance with Public Health advice, some individuals are at greater risk of more serious illness, including death, if they contract Coronavirus.
+Any volunteers who have concerns regarding their risk of exposure to COVID-19 are encouraged to discuss their personal circumstances with their medical practitioner and develop an individual COVID-19 Action Plan.

 Consult with us

 Where a COVID-19 Action Plan has been developed, please ensure that firstly, you review whether your volunteer participation is supported in accordance with the medical advice received.
 Secondly, ensure that any control measures are discussed with your DPIPWE Representative so that the Department can consider how we reasonably manage your participation.

 It is important that all workers manage their own health and safety, and that of others by being vigilant, adhering to any updated advice, and taking immediate preventative steps should the situation change.

 We reserve the right to amend volunteer programs and participation in accordance with any updated Public Health advice and/or any individual COVID-19 Action Plans.

 The Department of Primary Industries, Parks, Water and Environment (DPIPWE) is fortunate to work alongside thousands of skilled volunteers right across the State of Tasmania.